-It was revealed today that the anime of Eiichi Shimizu and Tomohiro Shimoguchi's Ultraman manga has been greenlit for a second season on Netflix.
-The announcement was made during the 2019 Annecy International Animated Film Festival in France by directors Kenji Kamiyama and Shinji Aramaki.
+anime adaptation of the Ultraman manga, by Eiichi Shimizu and Tomohiro Shimoguchi, has been greenlit for a second season on Netflix.
+The announcement was made during the Annecy International Animated Film Festival 2019 in France by directors Kenji Kamiyama and Shinji Aramaki.

-The first season premiered in the service's catalog on April 1st of this year and the animation is from the studios Production IG (Ghost in the Shell: Stand Alone Complex, Eden of the East, Napping Princess) and Sola Digital Arts (Appleseed Alpha, Starship Troopers: Invasion, Starship Troopers: Traitor of Mars).
+The first season premiered on the service's catalog on April 1st of this year, and the animation is by Production IG (Ghost in the Shell: Stand Alone Complex, Eden of the East, Napping Princess) and Sola Digital Arts (Appleseed Alpha, Starship Troopers: Invasion, Starship Troopers: Traitor of Mars).

 Get ready to armor up once again, Ultraman is coming back for Season 2. pic.twitter.com/34Bsn0MRMt